andrewfenske/cssi-prework-javascript-intro-console/Readme.md

 #Intro to Javascript and the Developer Console

 After the lesson, you'll be able to:
-+ Understand and define key programming concepts
++ Define key programming concepts
 + Use the JS console in the browser
 + Understand that the console is for testing and does not permanently store code
 + Use arithmetic operators in the console